sanger/crawler/README.md

     --add-to-dart         on processing samples, also add them to DART --centre_prefix {ALDP,MILK,QEUH,CAMC,RAND,HSLL,PLYM,BRBR}
                           process only this centre's plate map files

+### Docker setup

+The docker setup allows you to run the application, and its dependencies, using Docker instead of natively.
+This greatly simplifies the setup process and allows you to run the application in a consistent environment.

+To run the dependencies used by Crawler and also Lighthouse, there is a separate configuration for Docker Compose:

+    ./dependencies/up.sh

+**Note:** *These dependencies are shared with Lighthouse so if you start these dependencies here, there's no need to also attempt to do so in the Lighthouse repository.
+They are the same resources in both and the second one to be started will show exceptions about ports already being allocated.*

+You may also need to run the following command to ensure that the rabbitmq container is setup correctly:

+    python ./setup_dev_rabbit.py

+**important** Ensure you only have one instance of each docker container running.
+If you have both a local/brew service running and a docker container running for the same application, you will get setup issues and unexpected errors as both try to use the same ports.

+When you want to shut the dependencies back down, you can do so with:

+    ./dependencies/down.sh

+To build and run the container for Crawler, run from the root of the repository:

+    docker-compose up

+To run the tests:

+You will need to find the id of the container with image name crawler_runner

+    docker exec -ti <container_id> python -m pytest -vs

+There is now a volume for the runner so there is hot reloading i.e. changes in the code and tests will be updated when you rerun tests.

 ## Migrations